wp-plugins/list-more-custom-field-names/readme.txt

 == Installation ==

-1. Unzip `list-more-custom-field-names.zip` inside the `/wp-content/plugins/` directory for your site
+1. Unzip `list-more-custom-field-names.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. (Optional) In wp-config.php, customize the number of custom fields you want shown.
 The default of 200 can be changed by adding a line like:
 `define('CUSTOM_FIELD_NAMES_LIMIT', 100);`